 AsyncGraph

-AsyncGraph is a small Ruby runtime for graph-style workflows that suspend on external work, store jobs outside the graph, and resume on later passes.
+AsyncGraph is a Ruby runtime for graph-style workflows that suspend on external work, store jobs outside the graph, and resume on later passes.
 It supports:

 - single-step graph execution